 8. Calm Coastal Screened Porch.
 Image Source: Coastal Living, Peter Frank Edwards

-The porch swing on this screened in porch--swoon!
+The porch swing here is a fun alternative to rocking chairs.
 I also love the pale blue painted ceiling and that the side chair pattern matches the pillows (I don’t like furniture too coordinated but in this room it works).

 9. Calm, Neutral Screened Porch.
 Image Source: Deeply Southern Home

-This white porch has some warm accents with blue pillows, a nice blend.
+This white outdoor space has some warm accents with blue pillows, a nice blend.
 I love the large planters she built from cedar fencing!
 The plants and lanterns add a lot of character to the room.